buidl-labs/dabble/README.md

 A wordplay on dabbling into blogging + decentralized autonomous blogging platform.
 Visit live demo at https://dabble.surge.sh/_

+"Don’t debate people in the media when you can debate them in the marketplace." - Naval Ravikant.

 ## Ideation

+Eli5:
+* Writes want to get smaller feedback loops around their ideas.
+* Readers want to support their creators work (+ earn some money on the side).

+Roles:
+* Writer incentivizes readers to read by putting in some token amount as skin in the game.
+* Readers jump on the opportunity on making some money on the side and give feedback based on their risk apepetite.
+* For feedback each chapter is a round where an author gives out the next possible storylines.
+Then the platform runs a prediction market on top of it.

 We wanted to combine the following powers:
 * Of the benefits of blockchains: open, permisionless, censorship resistant.
 * Of the benefits of Matic:
   * small micropayments and bulk transactions.
   * Multiple markets may resolve at the same time.
-* Of the power of decentralized writing communities like Wikipedia and combined with the ideas from game theory.
+* Of the power of decentralized writing communities like Wikipedia and combined with the ideas from game and market theory.

 ## Market Validation
 * China: